d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Nowadays, popular VPN services are being used by most people as [glorified proxies](https://gist.github.com/joepie91/5a9909939e6ce7d09e29) to access certain websites they usually can't or to "encrypt their traffic to hide it from the bad guys", or to hide their public IP address from a service.
 That is not what VPNs were actually intended for.
 The original intention of VPNs was to provide access to (corporate) networks or to connect remote branch offices to the headquarters.

-The biggest difference between them is that ZT is a p2p VPN (or rather VDN as explained earlier) - which means that it connects certain devices directly rather than throuh a dedicated remote server.
+The biggest difference between them is that ZT is a p2p VPN (or rather VDN as explained earlier) - which means that it connects certain devices directly rather than through a dedicated remote server.
 There is no single point of failure, after the connection has been established.
 You can think of it like that: a regular VPN connects networks, or maybe clients with a network.
 ZT instead connects clients directly which make up the whole network.
-It acts just as if the devices were connected to the same ethernet switch.
+It acts just as if the devices were connected to the same Ethernet switch.

 ### Example 1: Consumer Router VPN
 My router at home gives me the option to enable a VPN (L2TP/IPSec) endpoint.
 With that I can connect to my router from the public internet and get an IP address from within my local network.
 Now my device is part of the entire network.
 When another, new device (physically) connects to my router, I can instantly connect to it.
 It looks roughly like displayed in figure 1.